FireFather/sf-nnue-aio/README.md

 Fully translated to English

-All functions have been combined into a single halfkp_256x2-32-32 x64 binary (stockfish-nnue.exe)
+All functions have been combined into one halfkp_256x2-32-32 x64 binary

 New 5% faster Intel compile